Justin-Sawyer/recipes-and-deliveries/README.md

 Whereas the commercial side of the website is controlled by the site admin, the blog and recipe side is designed to be communal.
 Thus, admin decides upon categories for Recipe Boxes, and these are "set in stone", so to speak.
 They are categorised by region, by diet, and by meal.

-However, blogs are different to products in the way that they are grouped.
+However, blogs are different from products in the way that they are grouped.
 Just as "Asian" might be ideal as a category, it does not necessarily work well as a tag.
 It would be better to allow a further tag, such as "rice", to describe the particular article.
 Doing so means that users can skip from categories to tags and from tags to categories.

-This clearly means that it should be the post author who decides upon tags to include.
+This clearly means that it should be the post author who decides upon which tags to include.
 And it was here that the developer had the most difficulty with his code.

 Since this is the developer's first Django project, it is fair to say that the developer has found Django to be at times extremely complicated.
 At other times, it is a joy to use.
-It is fir this reason that the developer is not going to expand on every error or problem he encountered while writing the code for adding and editing tags and categories.
-However, he is going to document his many tries in the beneath code block:
+It is for this reason that the developer is not going to expand on every error or problem he encountered while writing the code for adding and editing tags and categories.
+However, he is going to document his many tries in the following code block:

 ```
 @login_required